 Please contact the Division of Occupational Health and Safety at 301 496-3457 in Building 13 Room 3K04 or Consult the most recent edition NSF International Standard/American National Standard 49 if you have further questions.

-FIGURE 1: The Class II, Type B1 BSC (classic design).
+Class II, Type B2 BSC.

 Connection to building exhaust system required.